cburgmer/build-facts/README.md

 JSON structure for analysis.
 The format shall aim for consistency across build server implementations.

+## Features

+- Streams standardized build data
+- Can optionally write build data to a files
+- Support for Splunk HEC format
+- Resume from previous sync

 ## Howto

 Have a build server running, e.g. an example Jenkins shipped with this repo: